-Ryan Brady, who previously served as the offensive coordinator and quarterbacks coach on head coach Tony Annese's Bulldog staff in 2013, moved to the defensive side of the ball and now coaches the linebackers while serving as co-defensive coordinator.
+Ryan Bradyy began his FSU career as the offensive coordinator and quarterbacks coach on head coach Tony Annese's initial Bulldog staff in 2013 before moving to the defensive side of the ball to coach the linebackers in 2014 and 2015 while serving as co-defensive coordinator.

 In the 2015 campaign, he helped the Bulldogs to a second-straight GLIAC Championship and unbeaten regular season.
 FSU posted its first NCAA Playoff victory in 19 years and ran its regular-season winning streak to 25 consecutive games.